Radviger/creality-k1-setup/README.md

     ./install.sh
     ```

-### Removing the Setup Directory:
+## Conclusion and Troubleshooting

+Follow the above steps to set up Mainsail and Fluidd on your Creality K1 or K1-Max.
+If you encounter any issues, ensure all steps were followed correctly and refer to the repository for updates or additional troubleshooting steps.
 If you need to remove the setup directory, run the following commands:

 1. Navigate to the `/usr/data` directory: